 Dr. Alfred Rankins Jr. is the 19th president of Alcorn State University, where he serves as the chief executive officer of the nation’s oldest public land-grant HBCU.
 Dr. Rankins has administrative oversight for Alcorn’s 1,700-acre Lorman campus and branch locations in Natchez and Vicksburg.

-Prior to his appointment as Alcorn’s president, Dr. Rankins served as deputy commissioner for Academic and Student Affairs for the Mississippi Board of Trustees of State Institutions of Higher Learning (IHL).
-As the IHL system’s chief academic and student affairs officer.
-While serving as deputy commissioner, Dr. Rankins also served as acting president of Mississippi Valley State University in Itta Bena.
+Dr. Rankins previously served as deputy commissioner for the Mississippi Board of Trustees of State Institutions of Higher Learning (IHL), where he served as the IHL system’s chief academic and student affairs officer.
+While serving as deputy commissioner, Dr. Rankins also served as acting president of Mississippi Valley State University.

 Prior to his appointment at IHL, Dr. Rankins served on the faculty at Mississippi State University (MSU), where he was a tenured associate professor in the College of Agriculture and Life Sciences and extension specialist with the MSU Extension Service.

 Under Dr. Rankins’ leadership, Alcorn has strengthened its academic programs, improved campus infrastructure, initiated and completed major capital projects, increased fundraising, and expanded its footprint as a premier comprehensive land grant HBCU.